Starting Your Search

 Location, Location, Location

 The best way to start off searching for a house is narrowing down where you want to live.
-Many Temple University students choose to live the neighborhood surrounding Temple University, but there are other options to consider!
+Many Temple University students choose to live inthe neighborhood surrounding Temple University, but there are other options to consider.
 Use our interactive map feature found on our homepage to discover which neighborhood is right for you!

 After deciding which area you want to focus on in your search, the ever important question of budget comes up: How much are you willing to spend?
 When calculating this figure, here are some factors you should consider: